-Over the past five years, Boston, Massachusetts was known as being at the center of the opioid crisis.
-In fact, even before the U.S. epidemic, certain areas in Boston had already seen a huge spike in overdose deaths.
+Over the past five years, Boston, Massachusetts, was at the center of the opioid crisis.
+Even before the U.S. epidemic, certain areas in Boston had already seen a massive spike in overdose deaths.
 Locals know that the intersection of Massachusetts Ave and Melnea Cass Blvd is where Boston’s epidemic began in 2003.

-Since then, this area has become the epicenter of shelters, methadone and suboxone clinics.
-Nicknamed “Methadone Mile,” police officers believe this high traffic area is an ideal target for drug dealers.
+Since then, this area has become the epicenter of shelters, methadone, and suboxone clinics.
+Nicknamed “Methadone Mile,” police officers believe this high-traffic area is an ideal target for drug dealers.
 So many people flock there seeking drugs, struggling with addiction, or using drugs.
 Now Massachusetts residents are also victims of the fentanyl crisis that has been killing people at unimaginable rates.

 While MAT is easy to come by, the prescribed medications are opioids themselves.
-These drugs come with their own side effects and long-lasting withdrawal syndrome.
-Many patients believe they will easily be able to come off these medications once ready, however, that is rarely the case.
+These drugs come with their side effects and long-lasting withdrawal syndrome.
+Many patients believe they will quickly come off these medications once ready.
+However, that is rarely the case.
 In addition, there are few options for detox other than tapering down slowly.

-Unfortunately, successful opioid detox options are far and few in-between.
+Unfortunately, successful opioid detox in Massachusetts is far and few in-between.
 Some inpatient rehabs offer 30-day detox options.
-Generally, the staff offers minimal supervision to clients while they suffer through the full extent of the withdrawal.
+Generally, the staff provides minimal supervision to clients while they suffer through the full extent of the withdrawal.
 Some rehabs have physicians to provide medications to decrease anxiety and help clients sleep.
 However, the facilities are residential and don’t offer medical support to assist with the physical regulation.
-This form of detox is very ineffective and clients often discharge early because they can’t tolerate the days or weeks of symptoms.
+This form of detox is very ineffective, and clients are often discharged early because they can’t tolerate the days or weeks of symptoms.
 As a result, users are at greater risk for relapse and overdose.

 Medical Detox and Rapid Opioid Detox

-The Waismann Method® is one of the only facilities offering medical detox options for high levels of Suboxone and Methadone.
+Waismann Method® is one of the only facilities offering rapid detox options for high levels of Fentanyl, Suboxone, and Methadone.
 We have been successfully detoxing patients off all forms of opioids for two decades.
 Boston residents fly to Southern California because we offer an unparalleled treatment program using the latest medical science.
-We provide rapid detox and medical detox options in a full service, accredited hospital.
-This is the safest and most comfortable way to detox and patients have access to the full range of medical specialists, if necessary.
+We provide rapid detox and medical detox options in a full-service, accredited hospital.
+This is the safest and most comfortable way to detox, and patients have access to the full range of medical specialists, if necessary.